okta/okta-sdk-nodejs/README.md

 ### From 4.x to 5.0

 The version 5.0 of this SDK dropped support for Node 10, which is EOL (End-of-Life) since 2021-04-30.
-Current supported minimum Node version is 12.0.0.
+Current supported minimal Node version is 12.0.0.

 #### Breaking changes